Pre-release

 Default value: false

-We can track the user's x/z position.
+We can track the user's x/y/z position.
 This option sets whether x/z are considered in determining reachability.
-By default, all tangible assets are positioned at x:0,y:0,z:0, and reachability checks don't consider x/z (though y is always considered).
+All tangible assets are created at a default position of x:0,y:0,z:0.
+At this position, reachability checks will always return true.
 Now imagine you have a dorm room with a bed and a desk, where the bed is at x:3 and the desk is across the room at x:-3.
 If this property is true, then their relative distance apart will be taken into account when determining reachability.